josejhkim/tp/docs/UserGuide.md

 **Examples:**
 - Running `findTable tid/12`  searches and displays the table with the id 12.

-## Assigning a guest to a Table
+## Assigning a Guest to a Table

 --------------------------------------------------------------------------------------------------------------------
-### Adding a guest to a Table: addPersonToTable
+### Adding a guest to a table: addPersonToTable
-Assigns a guest to a specified Table within the currently active wedding.
+Assigns a person to a specified table within the currently active wedding.

 **Format:** `addPersonToTable n/NAME tid/INDEX
 `